tomouellette/pgxdisease/README.md

 ## Data

-The required data to replicate statistically significant findings for visualization and colocalization analysis can be retrieved from:
+Links to the data used for discovery and replication:

 **Pharmacogenomics Research Network**